Azure/azure-code-signing-action/README.md

 ```

 ## Usage
 ### Authentication
-Behind the scenes, the action uses [EnvironmentCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.environmentcredential) as the primary method of authentication to Azure.
-The same variables are exposed as inputs and then set to action-scoped environment variables.
+Behind the scenes, the Action uses [DefaultAzureCredential](https://learn.microsoft.com/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) as the primary method of authentication to Azure.
+The [EnvironmentCredential](https://learn.microsoft.com/dotnet/api/azure.identity.environmentcredential?view=azure-dotnet) variables are exposed as inputs and then set to Action-scoped environment variables.
+Each credential type supported by `DefaultAzureCredential` can be disabled using the Action inputs.

 #### App Registration
 ```yaml